-The Christ our Light and Life is informed by the following practical principles:
+The Christ our Light and Life series is informed by the following practical principles:

 - Formation in faith is a life-long journey.
 Life itself is the context of any religious education program;